ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 ## Vector Similarity Search
 As mentioned in my last post about [full-text search in DuckDB](https://peterdohertys.website/blog-posts/full-text-search-w-duckdb.html), I was very keen to learn about the state of vector search in the DuckDB ecosystem.
 I'm just coming off [an ambitious project](https://www.ozu.ai/) on which we relied *heavily* on the [pgvector](https://github.com/pgvector/pgvector) Postgres extension.
 I also have experience with vector storage/search solutions, like [pgvectorscale](https://github.com/timescale/pgvectorscale) and [Weaviate](https://weaviate.io/).

-So, I was pleasantly surprised to learn that DuckDB offers vector similarity search via the [VSS](https://duckdb.org/docs/current/core_extensions/vss) core extension and that you can start using it in _seconds_ with just a few SQL statements:
+So, I was pleasantly surprised to learn that DuckDB offers vector similarity search via the [VSS](https://duckdb.org/docs/current/core_extensions/vss) core extension and that you can start using it in seconds with just a few SQL statements:

 ```
-# TODO smoke test
 INSTALL vss;
 LOAD vss;